 The Battle Rope Workout

-As always, consult with your own medical doctor before undertaking any significant lifestyle changes, including exercise.
+Consult your medical doctor before undertaking significant lifestyle changes, including exercise.

 1. The Battle Rope Crunch

-On your back, direct your arms up over your shoulders – stabilize – then crunch.
+On your back, direct your arms over your shoulders – stabilize – then crunch.

-Even though your crunching, try to maintain some length in your spine as you compress your top rib down.
+Even though you’re crunching, try to maintain some length in your spine as you compress your top rib.

-Hollow-out your abdomen and pull the belly button down to the ground with intensity.
+Hollow out your abdomen and pull the belly button toward the ground with intensity.

 3 sets, 30 reps each.